andrewcheryl/portfolio-Semantic-Search-Engine/README.md

 All required packages can be installed by running the '00-Installed-Packages.ipynb' notebook.

 ## 4. Test search engine effectiveness
-Evaluating search engine results is challening, with limited resouces I choose to use a well known and trusted search engine to provide bench mark results.
+Evaluating search engine results is challenging, with limited resouces I choose to use a well known and trusted search engine to provide bench mark results.
 I measured my search engine against the results found using google, with the search restricited to the en.wikipedia site.

 Google search can be restricted to a particular site using ...
  -  ' site:en.wikipedia.org SEARCHTERM '

 Comparing the top 10 results (where available from google) I tested..
-1. overall effectiveness of search engine
+1. The overall effectiveness of my search engine
 2. 3 different sets of hyperparatmeters for creating the document term matrix using the Tfidf algorithm.

 On average my search engine found 3 of the top 5 results from google.
 This was a good performance given the google search was over the entire en.wikipedia content.
 Many of the items not picked up where not included in the MongoDB content.